 Once you’re actually trying to break into the working world, time spent volunteering will look great on your CV.
 Remember that it will be reason why you chose to do it, what you did, learned and why you’ve now decided on this job that the interviewer will be interested in.

 Your gap experience will show dedication, compassion, work ethic and all kinds of things that will be appealing to a potential employer.
 A gap year or extended break in your late teens and early twenties is a really great time to do it but a career break is also an option later in life.

 3. You have the time to make the right decision

 The fact so many people are expected to know what we want to do with our lives before finishing school, has its problems.
 It helps to know where you going, in order to take the right stepping stones to get there.
 However you never really get a second to think about it.

-While you’re actually in school, it’s hard for many to make that decision because they are focusing so much on doing well in everything but you still have to have a specific program in a specific college decided on and applied for before you get your exam results
+While you’re actually in school, it’s hard for many to make that decision.
+This is because you are focusing so much on doing well in everything.
+However you still have to have a specific program in a specific college decided on and applied for before you get your exam results.

 So much focus on so many different subjects can make career choices difficult.
 It is not as informed as it could be which leads to many students dropping out of college or changing careers.

 A gap break provides a chance to let thoughts and learning settle so a plan for the future can evolve.
 There are many fulfilling jobs out there.
 You might not know about these because the subjects in schools don’t cover them.
 Often there is little presented back in terms of the sorts of careers that are available or future employment trends.